 What is a Biometric Instruction Letter (BIL)?+

 After submitting your application and paying the biometrics fee, IRCC sends a Biometric Instruction Letter (BIL) to your IRCC account.
 This letter authorizes you to attend a VAC for collection and must be presented at the appointment.
-The BIL has an expiry date — you must attend within 30 days.
+The BIL sets a deadline, generally 30 days from the date on the letter, so attend as soon as you can.

 🍁 Your Next Step